-Reds Two, Blues One, Yellows Minus a Thousand
+Reds Two, Blues One, Yellows Minus A Thousand

 [Liverpool 2 – 1 Chelsea].

-I have to start with John Brooks, because his horror show today should be – indeed, must be – a candidate for worst refereed game of the season.
+I have to start with John Brooks, because his horror show today should be – indeed, must be – a candidate for the worst refereed game of the season.
 It’s easier to point this out when your team wins, which the Reds did today.
 It was no thanks to Brooks’ exemplary display of inconsistency, inability to read the game, and lack of control.
 Were it not for the players themselves who, when the game got heated midway through the second half, seemed to have decided collectively to protect from further harm the miserable, lost figure in yellow, who was running around aimlessly while randomly blowing a whistle he found somewhere and flapping his appendages, it could have been a lot worse.

 On today’s evidence, John Brooks is giving it a jolly good go.